Little One: Chapter 21

 I kept going.
 “Like, why can’t you just take me at my word you always have to back me into a corner until you get some gem of information, you do it all the time, it’s like this lawyer switch you have in your brain it goes on and off but most of the time it feels like it’s on.”

 The words were just spilling out.
 As I reached the apex of inebriation, all of my mental filters became completely obliterated.
-I knew in the back of my mind that this was a bad thing, but I was too drunk to care, the alcohol had relaxed me so.
+I knew in the back of my mind that this was a bad thing, but I was too drunk to care, and the alcohol was relaxing me more and more with each passing second.
 My revelations were at least supposed to annoy him, I’d hoped, but judging from the amused reaction he didn’t care in the slightest.

 Jesse finished laughing and wrapped his arms tighter around me.
 “You are so funny, Fiona, I need to get you drunk more often.
 I love this side of you, I never get to see it.”